xoerycaxo/The-Story-Keeper/README.md

 ## Usage

-The project was uploaded to Github with the following repository:
+The project was uploaded to Github with the following repository: https://github.com/xoerycaxo/The-Story-Keeper

-You can acess the deployed application with the Heroku link:
+You can acess the deployed application with the Heroku link: https://storykeeper-book-app.herokuapp.com/

+The new technology we used: axios which is a fetch request from the backend.

 To install the project follow these steps: